meghabalaraju/meghabalaraju/README.md

 This is where I place what I am learning and building

-- :hammer: I’m currently working on redesigning [kbmegha.com](https://kbmegha.com/portfolio), checkout new page at [meghabalaraju.com](https://www.meghabalaraju.com)
+- :hammer: I’m currently working on [meghabalaraju.com](https://www.meghabalaraju.com)
 - :seedling: I'm currently learning React Hooks, GraphQL, tesing.
 - :speech_balloon: Ask me about JavaScript
 - :point_down: How to reach me: